laihuyha/E-Commerce-Microservice/readme.md

 ### Catalog

 * .NET 8 and C# 12
+* Vertical Slice Architecture implementation with Feature folders and single .cs file includes different classes in one file
+* CQRS using MediatR
+* FastEndPoint for build APIs
 * MongoDb
-* CQRS using MediatR
 * MongoDB.Entities library for .NET on MongoDb
-* FastEndPoint for build APIs
 * Cross-cutting concerns Logging, Global Exception Handling and Health Checks
-* Vertical Slice Architecture implementation with Feature folders and single .cs file includes different classes in one file

 ### Basket
+* Vertical Slice Architecture
+* CQRS using MediatR
+* MinimalAPI for build APIs
+* PostgresSQL
+* Marten library for .NET on Postgres.
+* Redis for data caching.
+* Cross-cutting concerns Logging, Global Exception Handling and Health Checks

 ### Discount